Education & Awareness

 How it will work

-Practical learning: arrangements will be made to do practical learning during South African public school holidays
+Practical learning: practical experiences that supplement the course content can be attended during South African public school holidays

-Exams: any examinations will be written at the students’ local school or official examination centre
+Assessments and Examinations: any examinations will be written at the students’ local schools or official examination centres.
+Alternative arrangements can be made.

-Subject registration: anyone who is interested in signing up for our course must register Marine Sciences as one of their subjects at their school for 2021
+Subject registration: anyone interested in signing up for the course must register Marine Sciences as one of their subjects at their school for 2023.

-This course is also available to adults and we welcome mature students to sign up.
-Examinations and assessments will be arranged with each adult participant individually, depending on whether they are interested in pursuing a NSC certificate, or are happy to receive a certificate from the Two Oceans Aquarium Education Foundation.
+This course is also available to adults.
+We currently have adults who are taking the course out of interest as well as school students taking the subject as an 8th Matric subject.
+There are schools where it is agreed that this course is as one of their 6 core Matric subjects(excluding Life Orientation).
+Examinations and assessments will be arranged with each adult participant individually, depending on whether they are interested in pursuing a NSC certificate, or are happy to receive a certificate from the Two Oceans Aquarium Foundation.

 You can contact us on email@example.com, if you have any questions.